Zest-studi-o/Gamer-Quiz/README.md

 ### Typography
 For the logo I have used a vector illustration that I customised and exported as png with transparent background.
-I picked a display font for the headings that is related to the quiz theme which is video games named Press Start 2P and then for body copy a readable sans serif, optimal for web design such as montserrat.
+I picked a display font for the headings that are related to the quiz theme which is a video game named Press Start 2P and then for the body copy a readable sans serif, optimal for web design such as Montserrat.
 The fonts were taken from Google Fonts:

 - [Montserrat](https://fonts.google.com/specimen/Montserrat)